How Do I Switch Facebook Accounts?

 - To switch, choose between your saved accounts or add a new one (Facebook allows adding up to 10 accounts).

 Bear in mind that this method only lets you use one account at a time: to switch accounts, Facebook will close your session and ask you to sign in with your other account.
-As such, each time you want to switch you will be logged out.
+Each time you want to switch you will be logged out.

 While this solution may be enough if you don't use more than one account daily, it is not if you need to handle different accounts simultaneously.